Theodor Herzl: Family

+Herzl imagined himself as a great statesman creating a dynasty for his family in Palestine once a Jewish state was established, where his father would be its foundational senator, and his son a doge.

 His daughter Paulina suffered from mental illness and drug addiction.
 She died in 1930 at the age of 40 of a heroin overdose.

-His only son Hans was given a secular upbringing and Herzl notably refused to allow him to be circumcised.
-After Herzl's early death, Hans successively converted and became a Baptist, then a Catholic, and flirted with other Protestant denominations.
+His only son Hans was given a secular upbringing and the Herzls refused to allow him to be circumcised.
+On Herzl's early death, after reportedly being pressured to do so by his Zionist caretakers, Hans, then a ward, submitted to circumcision on 29 May 1905; he subsequently converted, resenting the way he had been persuaded to be circumcised, and became successively a Baptist, then a Catholic, and flirted with other Protestant denominations.
 He sought a personal salvation for his own religious needs and a universal solution, as had his father, to Jewish suffering caused by antisemitism.
-Hanz Herzl voluntarily had himself circumcised 29 May 1905; Hans shot himself to death on the day of his sister Paulina's funeral; he was 39 years old.
+Hans shot himself to death on the day of his sister Paulina's funeral; he was 39 years old.

 Hans left a suicide note explaining his reasons.